ImAbdollahzadeh/True-open-free-Type/README.md

 ***-->*** A side note: Although my CPU supports AVX, I would stick to SSE (128-bit registers) and only demonstrate 128-bit acceleration.
 The experimenting with 256-bit and/or 512-bit registers are left to the skilled readers.

 ## Bezier curves calulation optimization
+Have a quick look at function **draw_bezier_curve**, where there are many unnecessary calls into function **pow**.
+We do not need to calculate second and third powers in this expensive way.
+We can simply satically calculate these powers values and save them inside a buffer available to our assembler.
+Inside the for loop, we have to calculate xu and yu values based on these statically given coefficients.
+Furthermore, I did the multiplications of static coefficients A, B, C, and D with x and y coordinates of the points with my x86-SSE assembly code.

+One more step that can boost the performance of this function is this line

+	unsigned int px = ((unsigned int)yu * width) + ((unsigned int)xu * bytes_per_pixel);

+There are two expensive casting from floating points to unsigned int.
+Apparently C/C++ compilers do quite a lot of checking policies during such casting.
+Since we do not need extra instruction to be wasted during cast from float (or double) to unsigned int, I provided an optimized version only dedicated to it.